g-pavlik/magento-on-docker/README.md

 extra careful) - this makes it little bit PITA to treat as dev env yet.

 ## Things to improve:
+- [ ] make this package installable by composer
-- [ ] move BBL envs from docker-compose.yml to env file
+- [x] move BBL envs from docker-compose.yml to env file
 - [ ] fix xdebug issues
-- [ ] (optional) use different DB's for different branches maybe (for quick switches)
-- [ ] fulfillment doesn't work - need to check networking stuff with docs vs our VPN
+- [ ] fulfillment doesn't work - need to check networking stuff with docs vs our VPN (check DNS config for docker-compose)
 - [x] Bulbulating should probably be run outside of php container (this is complex issue)
 - [x] after installation redis config should be automatically changed to redis
 - [x] composer cache seems to ignore cache's from data volume